cmpt231-16fa/hw6/solns.md

   By level: S / HL + V / D + K + Q + T + XZ

+  (This was a typo; I intended the question to delete H, which would have been more interesting.)

 + (2) *(2pts)* Max number of keys:

   Root node has \`2t-1\` keys and \`2t\` children. <br/>